 Buses generally stop off in Paucartambo at the marketplace, from where you cross the stone bridge into the central part of town up to the plaza, where, during festival times only, there’s a tourist information office.

 Paucartambo spends the first six months of every year gearing up for the Fiesta de la Virgen del Carmen.
-It’s an essentially female festival: tradition has it that a wealthy young woman, who had been on her way to Paucartambo to trade a silver dish, found a beautiful (if body-less) head that spoke to her once she’d placed it on the plate.
+It’s an essentially female festival: tradition has it that a wealthy young woman, on her way to Paucartambo to trade a silver dish, found a beautiful (if body-less) head that spoke to her once she’d placed it on the plate.

 The energetic, hypnotic festival lasts three or four days (usually July 16–19, but check with the tourist office in Cusco) and features crowds of locals in distinctive traditional costumes, as well as dancers and musicians, with market stalls and a slight fair springing up near the church.
 Clamoring down the streets are throngs of intricately costumed and masked dancers and musicians, the best-known of whom is the black-masked Capaq Negro, recalling the enslaved Africans who once worked the nearby silver mines.